jrpespinas/cp-adventures/README.md

-LeetCode Adventures
+Competitive Programming Adventures
 ===

-This repository records my solution after solving various leetcode problems.
-C++ and Python are the primary languages for the solutions.
+This repository is a dump of all C++ programs I used in different competitive programming sites.